SigmaHQ/Detection-Rule-License/README.md

 One could also say: *"You can do anything with the rule as long as you give credit to the author."*

+The attribution is also required when showing matches with the detection rules licensed under the DRL.
+This means that vendors using a rule licensed under DRL have to include the author in views that show matches. (e.g. in a separate field or column)

 ## License Text

 The full license text can be found [here](./LICENSE.Detection.Rules.md).

+This location will not change and can be used in order to link to the license text.

 ## Characteristics